 Finally, Figure~\ref{fig:HeunFigure} shows results for Heun equations with $\alpha=\beta$ and with $\gamma,\delta,\eps$ all at $1/3$, $2/3$, and $1$, respectively.
 Most eigenvalues appear to move only slowly away from their Lam\'e counterparts as parameters are changed.
-In particular, consistent with Conjecture~\ref{conj:conj2}, we appear to maintain a close correspondence between eigenvalues and the lattice $\frac{2\pi}{\Delta}\ovl{\Lambda}$.
-We also make the key observation that only the traces $t_{PQ}$ and $t_{QR}$ were used in identifying these values, and yet the third trace $t_{PR}$ always appears real within a $3\%$ relative error.
+In particular, consistent with Conjecture~\ref{conj:conj2}, we appear to maintain a one-to-one correspondence between eigenvalues and the lattice $\frac{2\pi}{\Delta}\ovl{\Lambda}$.
+We emphasize that only the traces $t_{PQ}$ and $t_{QR}$ were used in identifying these values, and yet the third trace $t_{PR}$ always appears real within a $3\%$ relative error.
 As discussed above, these results provide strong evidence that Proposition~\ref{prop:general} and Corollaries~\ref{cor:general_darboux} and~\ref{cor:general_heun} can be strengthened to require only two pairwise traces to be real, as Beukers identified in the case of the Lam\'e equation (Proposition~\ref{prop:beukers}).